 - Evidence of roots lifting, or an undercut or disturbed root system.

 - Other indicators of serious weakness based on local knowledge and conditions.

 Where are the works taking place?

-The project will target and prioritise strategic roads, fire breaks, recreation sites, dams and helipads across Victoria's public land.
+Works will target and prioritise strategic roads, fire breaks, recreation sites, dams and helipads across Victoria's public land.